Printable Printable large type (2 pages) A4 Size PDF A5 Size PDF

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

-The doses used for breathlessness are much smaller than those which would be used for pain, so the side effects are usually minimal.
+The doses used for breathlessness are much smaller than those used for pain, so the side effects are usually minimal.
 Side effects that can happen with morphine used in doses for pain relief are listed below.

 Side Effects | Recommended action |